abirchfield/blackout-usa/README.md

 - Need to display the start-up time for the generation substations.
 - In the `energy` tab, display the MW values for the four energy categories for readability.
 - Find a way to shrink the pause/play controls so we can display the frequency (one of the more important values to know) always.
 Right now, it is only in the energy tab.
-- In the line modal, use the same formatting as the generation modal to be consistent.
+- Use Squares instead of circles for the load indicators in the substation tab.
 - Add legend for indicator circles in the `lines` and `substations` tabs
 - Small inconsistancy with how pause/play/FF works